Nachodlv/blog/content/Unreal Engine/Unreal Engine Mass replication.md

 > [!example]- FMRBMassClientBubbleSerializer
 > ```cpp
-> /** Mass client bubble, there will be one of these per client and it will handle replicating the fast array of Agents between the server and clients */
+> /** Mass client bubble, there will be one of these per client, and it will handle replicating the fast array of Agents between the server and clients */
 > USTRUCT()
 > struct FMRBMassClientBubbleSerializer : public FMassClientBubbleSerializerBase
 > {